hexojs/hexo/source/docs/commands.md

 $ hexo --debug
 ```

-Display verbose messages in console directly.
-When you encounter some problems, run Hexo again in the debug mode and submit the messages on GitHub.
+Displays verbose messages in terminal and saves log in `debug.log`.
+When you get some problems, try to run Hexo again in debug mode and submit the messages to GitHub.